JasonZhangjc/xampp-newsite/README.md

 # xampp-newsite
- A website developed by PHP with XAMPP, deployed on HEROKU.
+ A website developed by PHP with XAMPP, will be deployed on HEROKU.